Mouayad91/To-Do-App/README.md

 1. Authentication

-POST /api/auth/register - Register a new user
+-POST /api/auth/register - Register a new user
-POST /api/auth/login - Log in a user
+-POST /api/auth/login - Log in a user

 2. ToDo

-POST /api/todos - Create a new ToDo (Admin only)
+-POST /api/todos - Create a new ToDo (Admin only)
-GET /api/todos/{id} - Get a ToDo by ID (Admin and User) GET /api/todos - Get all ToDos (Admin and User)
+-GET /api/todos/{id} - Get a ToDo by ID (Admin and User) -GET /api/todos - Get all ToDos (Admin and User)
-PUT /api/todos/{id} - Update a ToDo by ID (Admin only) DELETE /api/todos/{id} - Delete a ToDo by ID (Admin only) PATCH /api/todos/{id}/complete - Mark a ToDo as complete (Admin and User) PATCH /api/todos/{id}/incomplete - Mark a ToDo as incomplete (Admin and User)
+-PUT /api/todos/{id} - Update a ToDo by ID (Admin only) -DELETE /api/todos/{id} - Delete a ToDo by ID (Admin only) -PATCH /api/todos/{id}/complete - Mark a ToDo as complete (Admin and User) -PATCH /api/todos/{id}/incomplete - Mark a ToDo as incomplete (Admin and User)

 # Using Postman